What are Checkout Views?

 Charge rules work exactly like record rules in a form view .
 Common examples of charge rules include updating an invoice status to ‘Paid’ or approving a user’s account after a paid registration.

 Charge rules will only trigger for successful charges.

 To add a charge rule, click on the "Add Rule" button, then set your criteria:

 Knack Tip Click to learn more about record rules

 Once the user submits the payment form, a new charge record will be created and automatically connected to the record from the original parent form.

 If a charge is successful, your user will be redirected to the completion page.
 At this time any emails and charge rules you defined in the checkout view will trigger immediately.

-When a charge error occurs, a new Charge record connected to the form record will be created with a Failed status.
-A failed charge will not trigger any email / charge rules in the checkout view.
+When a charge error occurs, a new charge record connected to the form record will be created with a “failed” status.
+A failed charge will not trigger any email or charge rules in the checkout view.